-Worked example 5.47 False positives
+Worked example 5.41 False positives

 After Stirzaker, p55.
 You have a blood test for a rare disease that occurs by chance in 1 person in 100, 000.
 If you have the disease, the test will report that you do with probability 0.95 (and that you do not with probability 0.05).
 If you do not have the disease, the test will report a false positive with probability 1e-3.
-If the test says you do have the disease, what is the probability it is correct?
+If the test says you do have the disease, what is the probability it that you actually have the disease?